altalk23/EditorCollab/README.md

 # Editor Collab

+Editor Collab **does not support** 2.2 yet.
+However, it is currently in the works.
+You can visit my [twitter](https://twitter.com/alk1m123) to get any updates on the process.

 The ultimate live multiplayer editor collaboration tool!
 Get the [latest release (v1.12.13)](https://github.com/altalk23/EditorCollab/releases/tag/v1.12.13)!
 Go to [the Patreon](https://www.patreon.com/alk1m123) to be able to host levels!

 Note: After a Geode version of MegaHack by Absollute gets released, Editor Collab standalone version for Windows will be discontinued.
 The reason for this is explained best by HJFod's explanation on [why BetterEdit v5 is Geode only](https://github.com/HJfod/BetterEdit/blob/main/docs/WhyGeode.md).
 I currently have a standalone release because that is what most people use right now, and having both versions will hopefully allow for a smooth transition from one to the other.